EddyRivasLab/hmmer/profmark/00README.md

 inhomogeneity of real sequences.

-Alternatively, instead of creating full-length positive and negative test sequences in FASTA format in the .fa file, `create_profmark` can also be used to split input MSAs into training and test MSAs.
+Alternatively, instead of creating full-length positive and negative test sequences in FASTA format in the .test.fa file, `create_profmark` can also be used to split input MSAs into training and test MSAs.
 Since no nonhomologous sequence source is needed, the `<FASTA sequence database>` argument isn't used.